 Show your kids they can rely on you

 For parents who are separated, both mom and dad need to be involved as much as possible.
-It can cause real worry in a little person’s life if they think that mom or dad doesn’t know that they have to be somewhere on the second day of school or that they’re going to be picked up at a certain time.
+It can cause real worry in a little person’s life if they think that mom or dad doesn’t know they have to be somewhere on the second day of school or that they will be picked up at a particular time.
 If they see the two parents working together, it will fill them with confidence.

 Be present with your family

 Put all this together, and “Summer is over!!!!” will be the three words KIDS love most come Labour Day.
-OK, maybe not, but at least “Back to School” will sound cooler than it ever has.
+OK, maybe not, but at least “Back to School” will sound cooler than ever.

 How do you celebrate the kids going back to school?
 Share the fun in the comments below!